epinowcast/epinowcast/README.md

 #> 1: <data.table[40x4]>   41        41         1        40 2021-08-22
 ```

-Construct a parameric lognormal intercept only model for the date of
+Construct a parametric lognormal intercept only model for the date of
 reference using the metadata produced by `enw_preprocess_data()`.
 Note
 that `epinowcast` uses a sparse design matrix for parametric delay
 distributions to reduce runtimes so the design matrix shows only unique